scriptclump/open_source_question_answers/wordpress.md

 	Easy To Manage
 	Safe and Secure
 	WordPress Can Handle Different Media Types
-=> What ways to use WordPress?
+**What ways to use WordPress?**

 WordPress can be used in many different ways.
 It is open to possibilities.

 	You can use WordPress as the following: